abingdonpta/abingdonpta/content/posts/2024-02-05 Amazing Abingdon/index.md

 ---
-title: School-Family Partnership Coffee Chat
+title: Amazing Abingdon
-summary: Join the Abingdon staff for coffee and bagels to learn about how Title I funding supports our Cardinal flock.
+summary: Come to school on Friday, March 1 from 7:30 to 9:15 and see your child's learning in action.
-slug: title i
+slug: amazing abingdon
-date: 2023-12-05T16:00:00-05:00
+date: 2024-02-05T20:00:00-05:00
 categories: "passed along"
 images: ["files/flyer-en.png"]
 ---